aniqatc/playground/docs/main/handlingLikes.md

   - checks if the user can like the widget based on the limit (of 5)
   - updates the likes in the database by sending a `POST` request
   - updates the button styling
-  - updates the user's current like amount in `localStorage` (to keep track so that it doesn't exceed the limit)
+  - updates the user's current like amount in `localStorage` (to keep track so that it doesn't exceed the limit of 5 likes per widget)

 For each like count value: